Vectorized Online POMDP Planning

 \subsection{\solverAbbr Overview}

 \solverAbbr is an anytime parallel online POMDP solver based on PORPP.
-Key to \solverAbbr is the representation of all data structures associated with the belief tree $\belTree$ as tensors.
-This allows \solverAbbr to implement PORPP's key steps -- {\em forward search} and {\em preference backup} -- as a sequence of fully vectorized computations that manipulate the tensor data structures of \belTree.
+Key to \solverAbbr is representing all data structures associated with the belief tree $\belTree$ as tensors.
+This allows \solverAbbr to implement PORPP's key steps---{\em forward search} and {\em preference backup}---as fully vectorized computations manipulating the tensor data structures of \belTree.
 In contrast to existing parallel online POMDP solvers, this design requires no synchronization between concurrent computations, enabling \solverAbbr to achieve a significantly higher computational throughput on massively parallel hardware, such as GPUs.